igorlogius/igorlogius/Additional-Notes.md

   </li>
   <li>
     <b>Permissions:</b>
-    This add-on tries to use the minimal number of required permissions to successfully fullfill its intended purpose.
+    This addon tries to use the minimal number of required permissions to successfully fullfill its intended purpose.
 If you think this could be improved please let me know by opening an issue and i will try to look into it.
 More Details on the individual permission can be found here: